North East Surnames: Carlisle to Cruddas

 A North East surname.
 There were only 362 Claspers in Great Britain in the 1881 census of which 220 resided in the County of Durham and 60 in the county of Northumberland.
-There were 30 in Scotland and others were scattered across the Midlands and South East England.
-The most famous Clasper was Harry Clasper, a nineteenth century champion rower of Dunston near Gateshead who is buried at Whickham.
+There were 30 in Scotland and others were scattered across the midlands and south east England.
+The most famous Clasper was Harry Clasper, the nineteenth century champion rower of Dunston near Gateshead who is buried at Whickham.

 Surname with strong historical North East connection